nischalshrestha/3DFrogger/README.md

 You can play with it here: https://nischalshrestha.github.io/3DFrogger/

+NOTE: The only files included for submission is the main html file, which holds the code, the thumbnail for the game, and this README.
+Please refer to my github link above to run the program, and look at the other files since they are too large to submit here.

 ### Description:

 This is a 3D version of the classic arcade game, Frogger.
-I've made the game appear more 3D by adding in Phong shading, soft shadows, perspective camera, ambient, and point lighting with the help of threejs library.

-The rules are similar to the classic game, where the objective is to not get hit by a vehicle or land on the water and grass on the other side.
+The rules are similar to the classic game, where the objective is to not get hit by a vehicle, land on the water and grass on the other side.
 The frogger also cannot stay on the log or turtle for too long because it can die if it hits the edge.
 The main goal is to get to the other side and land on one of the swamps.

 The frog is safe on the turtle shells and the logs and have to use them to get to the swamps.
-When landing on the swamp, a placeholder frog is put there to give the player the visual feedback (in addition to the audio feedback) that they have already visited that particular swamp.
+Collect five frogs and progress to the next level, where objects move faster with each level.

+### Extra Credits Implemented:

+- 2% Track and display score.
+- 3% When a certain number of frogs cross the road and river safely, a new level appears.
+- 4% Add at least one additional vehicle (e.g. truck) or creature (e.g. turtle).
+Ensure that its behavior differs from other vehicles or creatures (e.g. speed or diving).
+- 5% Sound and music.
+On certain game events, e.g. game start, movement, collision, etc. play a sound effect.
+Some sounds are here and here, but feel free to use your own.

-### Screencast
+### Screencast:

 The walkthrough / demo can be found here: https://youtu.be/bXakJw_jpH4